 This August I traveled to northern and southern Tanzania to visit several Atlas partners to learn about updates, successes, and challenges since significant government regulations surrounding coffee took place in Tanzania in early 2018.

 In January of 2018, the government made dramatic and sudden coffee regulation changes that threw the Tanzanian coffee industry into disarray.
 Instead of one weekly auction in Moshi, there would be four zonal auctions.
-Before the changes, private buyers and exporters could buy cherry and parchment, but the new regulations stipulated that only cooperatives (called AMCOS: Agricultural Marketing Cooperative Societies) could buy cherry and parchment.
+Before the changes, private buyers and exporters could buy cherry, but the new regulations stipulated that only cooperatives (called AMCOS: Agricultural Marketing Cooperative Societies) could buy cherry.
 Farmers scrambled to organize into AMCOS, some with CPUs (central processing units/washing stations), some doing farm/home-processed coffee.

 During this time, five local banks closed throughout Tanzania, many private companies pulled out their export operations, and farmers and exporters alike were forced to dramatically adapt their operations in a very short time and with little guidance.
 Things have settled down a bit, but time will tell if the new regional auction system is an improvement, since the regional auctions outside of Moshi are sporadic (the first Mbeya auction happened during my stay there, with few buyers and no coffee being sold).